antoniatsv/3-PythonSim/README.md

 # 3-PythonSim
-a simulation study exploring informative missingness as a type of dataset shift in ML models
+A simulation study exploring informative missingness as a type of dataset shift in ML models.